ajahne/editablejs/README.md

 - Allow any element to be editable
 - Changing of text style is done through the popup
 - VanillaJS (no frameworks, libraries)
-- Support Bold, Italic, and Underline as well as cut, copy, and paste.
+- Support Rich Text (bold, italic, and underline) and Editing (cut, copy, and paste).

 ## Flow
 - Highlight text (e.g. a word or phrase)